Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Numerical simulations

 \subsection{Numerical results for a two dimensional case}

-For the 2D simulations we consider that $\Omega$ is a disk of radius $R$ which can be defined as $\Omega=\{ (x,y)\in \mathbb{R}^2:\ x^2+y^2<R^2\}$ where the boundary is given by $\partial \Omega=\{(x,y)\in\mathbb{R}^2:\ x^2+y^2=R^2 \}$. {The proliferation rate is chosen to be $r_0=0.05$ and the initial homogeneous density as well as the carrying capacity are set to $u_{\max} = u_0=0.1$ or $u_{\max} = u_0=0.5$.
+For the 2D simulations we consider that $\rm{\Omega}$ is a disk of radius $R$ which can be defined as $\rm{\Omega}=\{ (x,y)\in \mathbb{R}^2:\ x^2+y^2<R^2\}$ where the boundary is given by $\partial \rm{\Omega}=\{(x,y)\in\mathbb{R}^2:\ x^2+y^2=R^2 \}$. {The proliferation rate is chosen to be $r_0=0.4 \; \rm{day}^{-1}$ and the initial homogeneous density as well as the carrying capacity are set to $u_{\max} = u_0=0.1$ or $u_{\max} = u_0=0.5$.
 The other parameters can be found at the beginning of Section \ref{sec: 1D numerical result}.}

-In Figure \ref{fig: formation of spheroids 2D} we show the formation of aggregates for different values of $A$ without the treatment, for $u_0=0.1$ and $r_0=0.05$.
+In Figure \ref{fig: formation of spheroids 2D} we show the formation of aggregates for different values of $A$ without the treatment, for $u_0=0.1$ and $r_0=0.4 \; \rm{day}^{-1}$.
 We observe that for $A=10$ (Figure \ref{fig: 2D without TMZ A10}) we do not have patterns, in agreement with the analytic results obtained in Figure \ref{fig: comparison IC prol} since this value of $A$ is less than $A^c \approx 16.7$.
 As we increase the chemosensitivity parameter, the aggregates become more compact.
 From Figure \ref{fig: 2D without TMZ A20 } we observe the phenomena of two aggregates merging together, analogous to the one dimensional results in Figure \ref{fig: formation spheroids 01}.
 As expected, by changing {the carrying capacity and the initial density of cells to $u_0 = u_\textnormal{max} = 0.5$}, the patterns change shape.
 We observe a transition from spot-like patterns in Figure \ref{fig: formation of spheroids 2D} to maze-like structures in Figure \ref{fig: formation of spheroids 2D diff IC}.
 This behaviour has been widely studied experimentally \cite{ouyang1991transition}, numerically \cite{meinhardt1989models,nagorcka1992stripes} and more recently, also including a volume-filling approach \cite{painter2002volume}.

-{Analogous to the one dimensional case, we consider two different initial conditions for the treatment: (i) we first include the treatment uniformly in the domain with $M=5$, and (ii) we introduce the treatment in the middle of the domain and let it diffuses in space.
+{Analogous to the one dimensional case, we consider two different initial conditions for the treatment: (i) we first include the treatment uniformly in the domain with $M=5$, and (ii) we introduce the treatment with a localised concentration either in the middle of the domain or at the boundary, and let it {diffuse} in space.
 In these simulations, the treatment is supposed to block proliferation as well as changing the cell mechanical properties.}